Western world: Historical divisions

-The west of the Mediterranean region during Antiquity
+The west of the Mediterranean region during antiquity

 The geopolitical divisions in Europe that created a concept of East and West originated in the ancient tyrannical and imperialistic Graeco-Roman times.
 The Eastern Mediterranean was home to the highly urbanized cultures that had Greek as their common language (owing to the older empire of Alexander the Great and of the Hellenistic successors), whereas the West was much more rural in its character and more readily adopted Latin as its common language.
-After the fall of the Western Roman Empire and the beginning of medieval times (or Middle Ages), Western and Central Europe were substantially cut off from the East, where Byzantine Greek culture and Eastern Christianity became founding influences in the Eastern European world such as the East and South Slavic peoples.
+After the fall of the Western Roman Empire, the linguistic and cultural distinction between a predominantly Latin West and Greek East persisted; Byzantine missionary activity later transmitted Eastern Christianity and Graeco-Roman cultural forms to many Slavic peoples.